wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/add-business-process-flow/includes/4-exercise.md

 1. In the search box, type **Outlook** and then select **Send an email (V2) - Office 365 Outlook**.

-1. In the **To** field, enter your email address (you can change this later to the head of security).
+1. In the **To** field, enter your email address (you can change this address later to the head of security).

 1. For the **Subject** of the email, enter **New Accident Recorded**.